atodorov/django-s3-cache/README.rst

 * master

   * Switched to Travis-CI
-  * Started testing with pylint and boto3
+  * Started testing with pylint
+  * Internal code refactoring and more testing

 Configuration
 =============